mjftw/pluma-automation/readme.md

 The Automation Lab can be run natively, or using Docker.

+### Native
 For native installation, just run the `install.sh` script.
 This will install all the required system packages, then install the `farm-core` python packages.
 This installer assumes you are running a debian based Linux distro, such as Ubuntu or Raspian.

 ```shell
 ./install.sh
 ```

+### Docker container
 To run with Docker you must first build the container.

 ```shell